 Why is there a difference in the amounts in boxes 1, 3 and 5?

 Box 1 contains your total federal taxable gross pay.
-Some deductions (such as health insurance premiums and 403(b) deductions) reduce taxable gross but DO NOT reduce Social Security and Medicare gross amounts.
+Some deductions (such as 403(b) deductions) reduce taxable gross but DO NOT reduce Social Security and Medicare gross amounts.

 Box 3 contains your total wages that are subject to Social Security taxes.
 Social Security’s Old‐ Age, Survivors, and Disability Insurance (OASDI) program limits the amount of earnings subject to taxation for a given year.
 The limit, also known as the contribution and benefit base, is established by the IRS.

-You can consult current and historical contribution and benefit bases [link https://www.ssa.gov/oact/cola/cbb.html] from the Social Security Administration.
+You can consult current and historical contribution and benefit bases from the Social Security Administration.

 What is the Other Income amount on my W‐2?

 This amount is non‐payroll income that is taxable.
-Common examples: taxable travel, taxable moving expenses, or training and educational grants paid to you or on your behalf.
+Common examples: taxable fringes, such as travel, moving expenses, and educational benefits.

 I am a non-resident alien, and some of my earnings are exempt from Federal taxation due to an Income Tax Treaty between the US and my home country.
 Why did I receive a W‐2?